 Used Car Loan

-With the second wave of the unprecedented COVID-19 pandemic hitting all states and cities of India, traveling via public transport like buses and metros has become extremely dangerous.
+With the second wave of the unprecedented COVID-19 pandemic hitting all states and cities of India, traveling via public transport like buses and metros have become extremely dangerous.
 It has become paramount to maintain social distancing to protect yourself and your family members, and doing that in public buses is nearly impossible in a country like India.

 Opting for your vehicle has become a necessity.
 Having a vehicle in your household gives you the freedom to move freely.
 If you purchase a car from your savings or investment, it might put you at a disadvantage.
 However, another way to own a car without putting any burden on your pocket is through second-hand car finance.
-A used car loan is the best way to get one step closer to freedom from public conveyance.
+A used car loan is the best way to get one step closer to freedom from the public conveyance.

 Things to know before applying for a second-hand car finance

 Used car loan lenders offer up to even Rs.
 10 lakhs as a loan.
 The interest rates are affordable with flexible repayment tenure options.
 Nonetheless, if it is your first time looking for second-hand car finance, follow the underlying points to avoid mistakes and get the best deal possible on your loan application.

 A key factor that plays a crucial role in influencing your EMI amount is the interest rate.
 It should be the first thing to consider before applying for a used car loan.
 The interest rates across all platforms range between 10% and 18% per annum.
 Keep in mind that the rate of interest you get will depend on the age of the used car and your income.